spotweb/spotweb/docs/pipelined-comments-retriever.md

-# Private scheduled retriever pipelining
+# Scheduled retriever pipelining

-This branch is private development work for the scheduled Spotweb bulk retrievers.
-Do not open an upstream pull request for this feature until it has been tested against a real provider and the remaining risks have been closed.
+This branch updates the scheduled Spotweb bulk retrievers after fixture, live read-only, performance, and recovery audits.
+It is designed for upstream review; deployments should still follow the normal backup and rollback procedure.

 ## Integration base